 The first Waldorf school in Stuttgart was known for its exceptionally strong foreign language program.
 Waldorf students are exposed to foreign language from the very beginning of formal schooling.

-At IWS, students will be learning both English and Chinese from the start.
-We plan to also offer Spanish or French classes starting from Class 5, if practicable by then.
+At IWS, students will be learning both English, Cantonese, and Mandarin from the start.

 There is an increasing amount of evidence from various bodies that the passivity inherent in watching television and using other electronic media is counterproductive to learning and healthy development in the young child.